Dr Simon Murray

 - Senior Lecturer in Theatre Studies (Theatre, Film and Television Studies)

-Simon’s research interests are interdisciplinary and constantly engage with a sociological and cultural studies past and a theatre/performance present.
+Simon’s research interests are interdisciplinary and constantly engage with a sociological and cultural studies past and a theatre/performance studies present.
 A preoccupation with political and social contexts frames and drives all his interests, regardless of the particular nature of the project in question.
 His research and writing have attempted to combine close readings of theatre forms, historiography and locating these practices as cultural production.
 His present research interests include the writings of WG Sebald, their relationship to contemporary performance practices, and the ‘structures of feeling’ (Raymond Williams) which frame and contextualise Sebald’s work.
-He is currently working on ‘lightness’ and ‘weight’ as training, compositional and relational metaphors in contemporary theatre and performance.
+He has recently published an essay on ‘lightness’ and ‘weight’ as training, compositional and relational metaphors in contemporary theatre and performance.

 Simon welcomes applications from MPhil and PhD students wishing to undertake research into contemporary performance practice, performer/actor training, physical theatres, devised performance, interdisciplinary and cross art form practices and cultural materialist perspectives on late 20th/21st century theatre making.

 - Lucy Amsden: ‘The pedagogies of Philippe Gaulier and the position of the clown in actor training’.
 (Co-supervised with Prof Dee Heddon.)